Cinema of the Philippines: Post-war censorship

 The Citizens Council for Better Motion Pictures was established by in 1960, as a response to a "grave concern over the general disappearance of the cherished virtues and traditions of the Christian way of life, the alarming increase in juvenile delinquency, and the deterioration of public and private morals".
 In 1961, they lobbied for what is presently known as the Censorship Law (Republic Act No. 3060), which was approved on June 17, 1961.
-The law created an Appeals Committee, composed of the undersecretaries of justice, national defense, and education.
+The law, as written by Senator Pacita Madrigal-Gonzales, created an Appeals Committee, composed of the undersecretaries of justice, national defense, and education.
 This committee could revoke the decisions of the Board of Censors.
-Independent from the CCBMP, the still standing Board of Censors had grown to 24 members, and could now establish a system of classification which consisted of two categories: "for general patronage". and "for adults only".
+Independent from the CCBMP, the still standing Board of Censors had grown to 24 members, and could now establish a system of classification which consisted of two categories: "for general patronage", and "for adults only".
 Jose L. Guevara was appointed by President Diosdado Macapagal as the new chairperson in 1962, and the board members appointed by President Carlos P. Garcia were removed, on account of their positions being "midnight" extensions.

 In 1962, the board lifted the ban on mouth-to-mouth kissing, so long as it was deemed non-lascivious.
 In 1963 and after a long-pleaded appeal from the public, the board bans films that heavily play up violence and crime.
-Ang Manananggol Ni Ruben (Dir.
+Ang Manananggol ni Ruben (Dir.
 Eddie Garcia) was a 1963 film heavily based on the story of Ruben Ablaza, who was convicted for the rape of Annabelle Huggins.
 The film was initially approved and quickly banned in September, but was screened again in December after being renamed to Ang Manananggol.

-In 1965, Iginuhit ng Tadhana (Dir.
-Jose de Villa) is released, and is arguably one of the most controversial films to come out of Philippine cinema, in that it was able to set the tone of Ferdinand Marcos’ entire presidential campaign.
+In 1965, Iginuhit ng Tadhana (The Ferdinand E. Marcos Story) was released, and is arguably one of the most controversial films to come out of Philippine cinema, in that it was able to set the tone of Ferdinand Marcos’ entire presidential campaign.
 The movie, which chronicled the life of Marcos, had reached the realm of politics, ultimately leading the appointment of Marcos to presidency.
 In August 1965, the film was approved without change, but its premiere in September was halted on the time of the premiere itself.
 An en banc of the film was requested by then acting chairman Rosalina Castro, raising much suspicion from the press and the Nacionalistas.
 Days after, then chairman Jose L. Guevara resigned from his spot.